Gain experience in the rainforests of Costa Rica for a conservation-based career, working and living alongside our research team.

 After a successful internship, qualifying candidates may be given the opportunity to work for GVI or selected partner organisations in Costa Rica, or in other countries around the world where GVI operate.
 Field work positions can be paid or unpaid, range in duration from one month to one year, and availability varies.
 Qualification for possible GVI positions is at the sole discretion of Global Vision International.

-The second phase of the internship is the work placement.
-Successful interns will be placed either within the GVI staff team to help run our conservation research program in Tortuguero National Park, or with GVI’s conservation partners in other regions of Costa Rica, where interns will represent GVI, assisting in local conservation efforts and/or scientific research.
+The second phase of the internship will be a work placement within the GVI team to help run our conservation research programme in the Toruguero National Park, or with one of our partner organisations in other regions of Costa Rica, where interns will be assisting in local conservation efforts and/or scientific research.

-By the end of the internship program participants will have the skills to monitor a wide range of mini-ecosystems in a very diverse location.
-Developing and applying a holistic approach to conservation, you will receive a range of certifications alongside valuable field based experience.
+By the end of the internship programme, participants will have the skills to monitor a wide range of mini-ecosystems in a very diverse location, apply a holistic approach to conservation and return home with a range of certifications alongside valuable field based experience.

-The program, once the rigorous training (including an obligatory first aid qualification) phase is complete; rotates amongst a series of focus projects:
+The programme, once the rigorous training (including an obligatory first aid qualification) phase is complete; rotates amongst a series of focus projects:

 Monitoring and Conservation of Sea Turtles (running March to October): Recording important conservation data on nesting for a range of marine turtle species including hawksbill, green, and leatherback.